Boring Technology Bias¶

 - When generating examples, use the stack above

-For niche tools, provide in-context grounding.
-Pasting official docs, a README, or a handful of representative examples into the conversation lets the model learn novel library modules well enough to produce correct code; natural-language descriptions and raw implementations can work comparably to demonstrations (Patel et al., Evaluating In-Context Learning of Libraries for Code Generation, arxiv 2311.09635).
+For niche tools, give the model grounding in context.
+Paste official docs, a README, or a few representative examples into the conversation.
+That lets the model learn new library modules well enough to produce correct code.
+Natural-language descriptions and raw implementations can work as well as worked demonstrations (Patel et al., Evaluating In-Context Learning of Libraries for Code Generation, arxiv 2311.09635).

 | Mitigation | Mechanism |